CONTENTS

 13. Collaborative leadership and co-development

-This latter strategy is based on the idea that leadership is not built alone but in interaction with others.
-It implies a collective learning dynamic in which leaders share experiences, exchange ideas, and help each other solve everyday problems.
+Many companies now focus on distributed leadership, where several employees take on responsibilities without a strict hierarchy.
+This collaborative leadership development strategy is based on the idea that leadership is not built alone but throughout interactions with others.
+It implies a collective learning dynamic in which leaders share experiences and ideas, and work together to solve problems.

 • Shared leadership and horizontal management

-• Leadership circles and peer coaching (leaders meet regularly to exchange ideas, provide feedback, and help each other)
+• Leadership circles and peer coaching

-• Think tanks and internal innovation labs (where leaders collaborate on strategic projects or specific issues)
+• Think tanks and internal innovation labs

 • Collective feedback and networked learning